-As at December 31, 2022, there are derivative instruments for hedging against financial foreign-currency risks from intra-corporate receivables and liabilities.
+As at December 31, 2023, there were derivative instruments to hedge against financial foreign-currency risks from intra-corporate receivables and liabilities.
 Hedge accounting is not used for these instruments, hence their assignment to the measurement category FVPL.
-Corresponding currency forwards and currency swaps are reported as at December 31, 2022, in the statement of financial position under the item "Short-term derivative instruments and interest-bearing investments" in the amount of €31.4 million (PY: €5.3 million), under the item "Long-term indebtedness" in the amount of 3.0 million (PY: €1.3 million) and under the item "Shortterm indebtedness" in the amount of €9.1 million (PY: €20.0 million).
-Their nominal volume comes to €1,533.1 million as at December 31, 2022 (PY: €1,407.4 million).
-In addition, as at December 31, 2022, there are cross-currency interest-rate swaps with a total nominal volume of €500.0 million (PY: €500.0 million), which are reported under "Short-term indebtedness" in the amount of €8.5 million (PY: under "Long-term derivative instruments and interest-bearing investments" in the amount of €19.8 million).
+Corresponding currency forwards and currency swaps were reported as at December 31, 2023, in the statement of financial position under short-term derivative instruments and interest-bearing investments in the amount of €19.1 million (PY: €31.4 million), under long-term indebtedness in the amount of €0.7 million (PY: €3.0 million) and under short-term indebtedness in the amount of €7.2 million (PY: €9.1 million).
+Their nominal volume came to €1,371.6 million as at December 31, 2023 (PY: €1,533.1 million).
+In addition, cross-currency interest-rate swaps with a total nominal volume of €500.0 million were reported in the previous year under short-term indebtedness in the amount of €8.5 million.